-You will need clear, legible handwriting and be able to write in sentences that show a reasonable understanding of grammar.
+You will need to be able to write in sentences that show a reasonable understanding of grammar.

 You will need to read different sources of information and write a summary of what you have read.

-We also test your eyesight, with and without glasses or contact lenses if you wear them.
+The eyesight test is carried out with and without glasses or contact lenses if you wear them.
 You will need a similar standard of vision as you would for driving in the UK.